 Up to 10 percent of all cancers are related to inherited factors.
 The Floyd & Delores Jones Cancer Institute at Virginia Mason in Seattle offers hereditary cancer risk assessment for some types of cancer.

 All cancers are the result of genetic (DNA) errors.
 Most of these errors accumulate over time in single cells, eventually resulting in the change of a normal cell to a cancerous state.
 Some types of DNA errors are inherited, exist in all of the body’s cells, and can lead to an increased risk of developing cancer.

 Oncology nurse practitioner, Cathy Goetsch, MSN, ARNP, AOCNP has specialized training in cancer genetics.
-She works with the entire team of cancer specialists who are a part of Floyd & Delores Jones Cancer Institute at Virginia Mason.
+She works with the entire team of cancer specialists who are a part of the Floyd & Delores Jones Cancer Institute at Virginia Mason.
 To discuss your hereditary cancer risk, call Cathy at (206) 223-6193.

 Facts and Fallacies about Inherited Cancer Risk

-- My mother had breast cancer, so I will undoubtedly get it too.
+- My mother had breast cancer, so I will undoubtedly get it, too.
 False.

 - Only my mother’s family history is important in calculating breast or ovarian cancer risk.
 False.

 - Prevention measures are available for some cancers.
 True.